jamesrharwood/srqr/items/purpose.md

 ---
 id: purpose
 title: Purpose or research question
+checklist:
-checklist: Describe the purpose of the study and specific objectives or questions.
+    text: Describe the purpose of the study and specific objectives or questions.
 ---

 ## What to write